 Just because a jet ski has high hours doesn’t mean it isn’t a great watercraft.

-Although a PWC lifespan is usually around 300 hours, there are plenty of stories of jet skis lasting 2-3 times longer.
+Although jet skis usually last for around 300 hours, there are plenty of stories of jet skis lasting 2-3 times longer.
 What it really comes down to is how well the watercraft was taken care of.

 To help decide whether or not it’s worth it to buy a high hour jet ski, consider taking it to a dealership.
 Usually dealers are willing to run some tests as well as give an appraisal on used jet skis.